sonos/torch-to-nnef/examples/speech_enhancement/deepfilternet/README.md

   produces a NNEF that hits tract's `PushSliceUp` declutter assertion (`boundaries[0] == 0`) on rolling-buffer slice fan-outs.
 Fixing that is upstream (tract).
-The per-frame export avoids the issue entirely by making rolling buffers external state -- this is also the deploy shape grazder's reference ONNX uses.
+The per-frame export avoids the issue entirely by making rolling buffers external state: this is also the deploy shape grazder's reference ONNX uses.
 - **Per-frame ONNX from torch.onnx** (`export_onnx_baseline.py`): the
   script produces a valid ONNX (~12 MB), but tract refuses its `DFT`